katcosgrove/sawcon/content/pages/index.md

       SawCon is the premier conference for disruptive technology in the enterprise.
 Join us for a full day of the sharpest minds on the subjects of BizDevOps, Hybrid Cloud, and Edge Computing at Scale.
-  - title: Session Cancellation
-    content: >
-      We regret to announce that the panel Diversity at Scale: Hiring in the Era of Cancel Culture has been cancelled.
-    type: content_section
   - type: features_section
     title: Featured Speakers
     features: